 Stewart B. McKinney National Wildlife Refuge

-The insulation of a pre-cast boat ramp at Kirtland Landing, in Westbrook, Conn., will be postponed until late September.
-The delay is a result in the fabrication process of the pre-cast ramp.
-The boat launch, off Old Clinton Road (State Route 145), will be closed during ramp replacement, from approximately September 26th to October 3rd 2022, for safety and efficiency reasons.
+Kirtland Landing, in Westbrook, Conn., will be improved this fall, thanks to a $170,000 Federal Lands Transportation Program grant from the Federal Highway Administration (FHWA).
+The boat launch, off Old Clinton Road (State Route 145), will be closed during construction, from October 12-22, 2021, for safety and efficiency reasons.

 The U.S. Fish and Wildlife Service, which manages the refuge, partnered with the Town and the Eastern Federal Lands Highway Division of the FHWA to restore the landing.
-This $170,000 project has already expanded parking, stabilized about 2,000 square feet of riverbank, created a streamside buffer of native vegetation, and created a park-like setting.
+The project will expand parking, replace and modernize the boat ramp, stabilize about 2,000 square feet of riverbank, create a streamside buffer, and install park-like landscaping.

-Service staff will post project updates to the refuge’s Facebook page.
+Service staff will post project updates to the refuge’s website and Facebook page.